Department of Peace Studies, University of Bradford

-The Department of Peace Studies is an academic department established in 1973 at the University of Bradford in Bradford, United Kingdom.
-It was the first peace studies department established in any British university.
-As of 2018, it claimed to be the world's largest university research centre for the study of peace and conflict.
-Activities of the centre include studies of peace processes, international relations, security studies, conflict resolution, development and teaching in these fields.
+The Department of Peace Studies and International Development is an academic department of the University of Bradford in Bradford, United Kingdom.
+Founded in 1973 as the Department of Peace Studies, it was the first peace studies department established at a British university.
+Since its establishment, the department has conducted teaching and research in peace and conflict studies, international relations, security studies, conflict resolution, peace processes, and international development.